 That said, I’m finding one of the better quality isolates to be one of the best bangs for the buck.
 Read on to see my rankings.

 They’re almost all a blend of isolate and concentrate.

 Based on the brands I evaluated, even the strictly isolate versions incorporate at least 3% concentrate except for Isopure.

 How does our body use whey protein?

-Simply put, whey is a very usable source of protein.
+Simply put, whey is a very useful source of protein.
 Our muscles use the amino acids from whey to:

 - Increase the net muscle protein balance for muscle protein synthesis